 Using play vegetables, cash registers (made out of boxes), play money, aprons, and our imaginations, we both sold and bought produce from our friends!

-For an artsy sensory experience, your preschoolers made their own gardens out of play dough, fabric flowers, and pipe cleaners!
+For an artsy sensory experience, your preschoolers made their own gardens out of play dough, fabric flowers, art wires, and pipe cleaners!